joeystevens00/libArgParse/README.md

 ## libargparse.sh
-Provides faster and easier argument parsing by generating the getopts code on run time
+Provides easier argument parsing by generating the getopts code on run time

 ### Usage
 import the bash script